replayableio/replayable/readme.md

 - Automatically creates gifs from your recordings.
 - Ready-to-paste markdown embeds.

-## Teams
+## Teams (Pro)

-- [Pro] Private clips.
+- Private clips.
-- [Pro] Invite your team to view your replays.
+- Invite your team to view your replays.
-- [Pro] Organize replays in projects and share clips in projects.
+- Organize replays in projects and share clips in projects.

 ## Integrations